avpelino1/rootAssignment/README.txt

     is updated appropriately.
 This ensures that we maintain the list of drivers and their variables.

-    Once all the commands are processed, the list of all Drivers is sorted in descending order of total miles driven.
-This sorted list is used to generate the output file, which contains all the information from each Driver object.
+    Once every command is processed, the list of all Drivers is sorted in descending order of total miles driven.
+This sorted list is used to generate the output file, which displays all the information from each Driver object.

     Finally, this application makes use of unit testing to ensure that all methods are working correctly.
 This method of testing was chosen because if the application